CuyZ/Valinor/docs/pages/message-customization.md

 ## Deeper message customization / translation

-For deeper message changes, formatters can be used — for instance to translate content.
+For deeper message changes, formatters can be used to customize body and parameters.

+!!! note

+    Formatters can be added to messages

 ### Translation